-Q1: What is ozone and where is it in the atmosphere?
+What is ozone and where is it in the atmosphere?

 Ozone is a gas that is naturally present in our atmosphere.
-Each ozone molecule contains three atoms of oxygen and is denoted chemically as $O_3$ .
+Each ozone molecule contains three atoms of oxygen and is denoted chemically as O_3 .
 Ozone is found primarily in two regions of the atmosphere.
 About 10% of atmospheric ozone is in the troposphere, the region closest to Earth (from the surface to about 10-16 kilometers (6-10 miles)).
-The remaining ozone (90%) resides in the stratosphere, primarily between the top of the troposphere and about 50 kilometers (31 miles) altitude.
+The remaining ozone (about 90%) resides in the stratosphere between the top of the troposphere and about 50 kilometers (31 miles) altitude.
 The large amount of ozone in the stratosphere is often referred to as the "ozone layer."

 Ozone is a gas that is naturally present in our atmosphere.
-Ozone has the chemical formula $O_3$ because an ozone molecule contains three oxygen atoms (see Figure Q1-1).
+Ozone has the chemical formula O_3 because an ozone molecule contains three oxygen atoms (see Figure Q1-1).
 Ozone was discovered in laboratory experiments in the mid-1800s.
 Ozone's presence in the atmosphere was later discovered using chemical and optical measurement methods.
-The word ozone is derived from the Greek word $\delta\zeta \epsilon tv$ (ozein in Latin), meaning "to smell."
+The word ozone is derived from the Greek word $\delta \zeta$ eiv (ozein), meaning "to smell."
 Ozone has a pungent odor that allows it to be detected even at very low amounts.
-Ozone will rapidly react with many chemical compounds and is explosive in concentrated amounts.
-Electrical discharges are generally used to produce ozone for industrial processes such as air and water purification and bleaching textiles and food products.
+Ozone reacts rapidly with many chemical compounds and is explosive in concentrated amounts.
+Electrical discharges are generally used to produce ozone for industrial processes such as air and water purification and bleaching of textiles and food products.

 Ozone location.
-Most ozone (about 90%) is found in the stratosphere, a region that begins about 10-16 kilometers (6-10 miles) above Earth's surface and extends up to about 50 kilometers (31 miles) altitude (see Figure Q1-2).
-Most ozone resides in the lower stratosphere in what is commonly known as the "ozone layer."
+Most ozone (about 90%) is found in the stratosphere, which begins about 10-16 kilometers (6-10 miles) above Earth's surface and extends up to about 50 kilometers (31 miles) altitude.
+The stratospheric region with the highest ozone concentration is commonly known as the "ozone layer" (see Figure Q1-2).
+The ozone layer extends over the entire globe with some variation in altitude and thickness.
 The remaining ozone, about 10%, is found in the troposphere, which is the lowest region of the atmosphere, between Earth's surface and the stratosphere.

 Ozone abundance.
-Ozone molecules have a relatively low abundance in the atmosphere.
-In the stratosphere near the peak of the ozone layer, there are up to 12,000 ozone molecules for every billion air molecules (1)
+Ozone molecules have a low relative abundance in the atmosphere.
+In the stratosphere near the peak concentration of the ozone layer, there are typically a few thousand ozone molecules for every billion air molecules (1 billion = 1,000 million).
+Most air molecules are either oxygen (O2) or nitrogen (N2) molecules.
+In the troposphere near